The Global English style guide: a review

 Review by Mike Unwalla.

-Many people who do not speak English as a first language struggle to understand English texts.
+Many people who speak English as a second language struggle to understand English texts.
 Human translation is expensive.
-Machine translation (MT) frequently does not give good translations.
-Global English offers a solution to these three related problems.
+Machine translation frequently does not give good translations.
+Global English gives a solution to these three related problems.

 Many good style guides exist.
-Why do technical writers need another style guide?
-Unlike other style guides, this book covers grammatical structures, not only particular terms.
+Why do technical writers need one more style guide?
+Unlike other style guides, this book is about grammatical structures, not only particular terms.
 The book has more than 200 pages of text (plus 4 appendices) that give detailed explanations of both good practice and bad practice.

 Kohl writes clearly, and he explains the reasons for the guidelines.
 The book is not an academic paper.
-The guidelines are based on practical work at SAS Institute, where Kohl works.
+The guidelines are a result of practical work at SAS Institute, where Kohl works.

 Usually, a conjunctive adverb can be in many locations in a sentence: